 The POMP API is defined with respect to the semantics of OpenMP operation.
 Thus, we specify the instrumentation of OpenMP directives in terms of directive transformations because, first, this allows a description independent of the base programming language, and second, the specification is tied directly to the programming model the application programmer understands.
-Please note that this does not mean that the actual instrumentation has to be based on the technique of directive transformations; we only use it for specification purposes.

-Our transformation rules insert calls to POMP\Name\type(d) in a manner appropriate for each OpenMP directive, where Name is replaced by the name of the directive, type is either fork, join, enter, exit, begin, or end, and d is a context descriptor (described in Section 3.5). fork and join mark the location where the execution model switches from sequential to parallel and vice versa, enter and exit flag the entering and exiting of OpenMP constructs, and, finally, begin and end mark the start and end of structured blocks used as bodies for the OpenMP directives.
+Our transformation rules insert calls to pomp NAME TYPE(d) in a manner appropriate for each OpenMP directive, where NAME is replaced by the name of the directive, TYPE is either fork, join, enter, exit, begin, or end, and d is a context descriptor (described in Section 3.5). fork and join mark the location where the execution model switches from sequential to parallel and vice versa, enter and exit flag the entering and exiting of OpenMP constructs, and, finally, begin and end mark the start and end of structured blocks used as bodies for the OpenMP directives.
 Table 1 shows our proposed transformations and performance library routines.
 To improve readability, optional clauses to the directives, as allowed by the OpenMP standards, are not shown.